EnjoMitch/EnjoLib/README.md

 For me, what counts is observation/measurement, modeling, testability, reproducibility and finally generalization once it becomes possible, thus extraction of the working idea in a form of an abstract and reusable module.
 Only this way you may grow, rather than moving in circles.

 Regarding the newschool and trending project management methods, "Agile" for me means "flexible" by **all** means and not just in another box, unlike the industry's take of it, where "Agile" quickly regressed into "Waterfall with even more micromanagement and artificial deadlines, cuz these smarta$$es can't be trusted.", which through prolonged demotivation of the most important actors, the devs, ultimately leads projects to collapse, until only the new business cycle is able to refubrish them.
-Only **if** the customer is still naive enough to believe in the supplier's sugar coated lies.
+And this only **if** the customer is still naive enough to believe in the supplier's sugar coated lies.

 That's all about me!